Potatoconomy/CIAM_Electric_Field_Mapping/Basti/RPi_Ctrl_SW/README.md

 # RHD2000 Acquisition SW for Rasperry Pi
 This SW can be used to interface INTAN RHD2216 electrophysiology amplifier chip (16 channel adc).
-It has been tested on a raspberry pi 2 but should also work on other rasperry pis.
+It has been tested on a Raspberry Pi 2 but should also work on other Raspberry Pis.

 ## Hardware requirements
 1. Raspberry Pi (including screen, keyboard and mouse or external workstation and LAN cable when using SSH/VNC)